pixel-point/gatsby-starter/README.md

 │   ├── styles
 │   ├── templates
 │   ├── utils
-│   └── html.js — HTML template for all generated pages, read more about it here — gatsbyjs.org/docs/custom-html
+│   └── html.js — HTML template for all generated pages.
+Read more about it here — gatsbyjs.org/docs/custom-html
 ├── static
 │   └── fonts - Self-hosted fonts
 ├── gatsby-browser.js — This file is where Gatsby expects to find any usage of the Gatsby browser APIs (if any).
 These allow customization/extension of default Gatsby settings affecting the browser.
 Read more about it here — gatsbyjs.org/docs/browser-apis
 ├── gatsby-config.js — This is the main configuration file for a Gatsby site.
 This is where you can specify information about your site (metadata) like the site title and description, which Gatsby plugins you’d like to include, etc. Read more about it here — gatsbyjs.org/docs/gatsby-config
 ├── gatsby-node.js — This file is where Gatsby expects to find any usage of the Gatsby Node APIs (if any).
 These allow customization/extension of default Gatsby settings affecting pieces of the site build process.
 Read more about it here — gatsbyjs.org/docs/node-apis
-├── gatsby-ssr.js — This file is where Gatsby expects to find any usage of the Gatsby server-side rendering APIs (if any).
+└── gatsby-ssr.js — This file is where Gatsby expects to find any usage of the Gatsby server-side rendering APIs (if any).
 These allow customization of default Gatsby settings affecting server-side rendering.
 Read more about it here — gatsbyjs.org/docs/ssr-apis
 ```

 ## Component Folder Structure